irskep/irskep.github.com/content/pages/pyglettutorial.md

                 return False
             ...

-Finally, set self.reacts\_to\_bullets = False in Player.\_\_init\_\_().
-The Bullet class is completely finished!
+Finally, set `self.reacts_to_bullets = False` in `Player.__init__().
+The
+`Bullet` class is completely finished!
 Now let's make something happen when a bullet hits an asteroid.

 ## Making asteroids explode

 Asteroids is challenging to players because every time you shoot an asteroid, it turns into more asteroids.
 We need to mimic that behavior if we want our game to be any fun.
 We've already done most of the hard parts.
-All that remains is to make another subclass of PhysicalObject and write a custom handle\_collision\_with() method, along with a couple of maintenance tweaks.
+All that remains is to make another subclass of PhysicalObject and write a custom `handle_collision_with()` method, along with a couple of maintenance tweaks.

 ### Writing the asteroid class

-Create a new submodule of game called asteroid.py.
+Create a new submodule of game called `asteroid.py`.
 Write the usual constructor to pass a specific image to the superclass, passing along any other parameters.

     :::python
     import pyglet